Saturday March 24th in Monsal Dale in the Peak District. 10.00am to 5.00pm.

 See below for more details of each course.
 Places cost £85.00 each (not including lunch), and there will be a maximum of only 6 people on each course.
 Please contact us if you would like a booking form, or if you require further information about any of our courses.

 We have two courses scheduled for Monsal Dale over the next few months.
-As winter gives way to spring (hopefully!), our first course will be on March 10th.
+As winter gives way to spring (hopefully!), our first course will be on March 24th.
 Monsal Dale is beautiful at any time of year, but it has a special quality at this time of year – when there should be plenty of water coming over its magnificent weir, and the first wild flowers of spring are coming into bloom.
 The second course will be held on June 30th, at the height of summer.
-On each course, we will spend half the day at the weir practising using long exposures to photograph the moving water (which is always extremely popular with our clients), then after a pub lunch we will go to another nearby location – chosen according to the light and weather conditions on the day.
+On each course, we will spend half the day at the weir practising using long exposures to photograph the moving water – which is always extremely popular with our clients.
+Then after a pub lunch (not included in the course price) we will go to another nearby location – chosen according to the light and weather conditions on the day.
 The courses run from 10.00am to 5.00pm.

 The course on April 14th will be held in beautiful Lathkill Dale in the Peak District.
 The dale is a National Nature Reserve, and a large part is also a Scheduled Monument because of its important lead mining remains.
 Those are best seen and photographed before the vegetation grows up in summer, and on this course we should also have plenty of spring flowers to compliment them.
 There are also numerous weirs and waterfalls (a great subject for practising long exposure techniques), so we will spend half of the day photographing moving water, and the rest of the day on other subjects.
 The course runs from 10.00am to 5.00pm and lunch will be in a local pub.